typesafehub/conductr-doc/src/main/play-doc/operation/Install.md

 ConductR is automatically registered as a service and started.

+#### Obtaining ConductR Agent package

+Locate ConductR agent package from `/usr/share/conductr/agent` as a file called `conductr-agent_%PLAY_VERSION%_all.deb` Debian.
+Secure copy (scp) this file away from the image host as we are going to use it for building the ConductR Agent AMI.

 #### Installation miscellany

 The ConductR service runs under the `conductr` user along with the `conductr` group.
 Its pid file is written to: `/var/run/conductr/running.pid` and its install location is `/usr/share/conductr`.